shadows911/baruf/content/p/trace.md

 Yeah, I don't like these sorts of conspiracy theories either.
 But she's always near Privet Drive, and the only not-obviously-canon claim I'm making is that she works for the Ministry rather than for Dumbledore.
+(You could even argue that there is textual support for this claim.
+The tents that Mr. Weasley borrows from his Ministry colleague Perkins in *GoF* are "furnished in exactly the same sort of style as Mrs. Figg's" apartment (chapter 7), and also smell of cats;
+if Perkins modeled his tents after Figg's apartment, then that suggests she is in regular contact with at least one Ministry employee.)

-She---or one of her cats---saw the Hover Charm (whether or not they saw Dobby), saw Marge explode, and saw the Patronus.
+Arabella Figg---or one of her cats---saw the Hover Charm (whether or not they saw Dobby), saw Marge explode, and saw the Patronus.
 She did *not* see the Weasleys travel to the Dursley's by Floo Powder, or see the Advance Guard arrive in *OotP*, or Dumbledore in *HBP*.
 Maybe she was asleep.

 Even the books state that she *did* see the Patronus, and so she could have communicated with the Ministry immediately after (using her own